Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS_BETA.md

-ttt_veteran_min_players                     0       // The minimum number of players required to spawn the veteran ttt_doctor_min_players                      0       // The minimum number of players required to spawn the doctor ttt_trickster_min_players                   0       // The minimum number of players required to spawn the trickster ttt_jester_min_players                      0       // The minimum number of players required to spawn the jester ttt_swapper_min_players                     0       // The minimum number of players required to spawn the swapper ttt_clown_min_players                       0       // The minimum number of players required to spawn the clown
+ttt_veteran_min_players                     0       // The minimum number of players required to spawn the veteran ttt_doctor_min_players                      0       // The minimum number of players required to spawn the doctor ttt_trickster_min_players                   0       // The minimum number of players required to spawn the trickster ttt_paramedic_min_players                   0       // The minimum number of players required to spawn the paramedic ttt_jester_min_players                      0       // The minimum number of players required to spawn the jester ttt_swapper_min_players                     0       // The minimum number of players required to spawn the swapper ttt_clown_min_players                       0       // The minimum number of players required to spawn the clown